deficientegamer/YosAIO/README.md

 # BotLaneAIO
 This repo is an GOS-EXT AIO for BotLane Champs.

-This AIO use modernized's lib's.
+# The Project
+AIO created by Accessibility Soldier so that it is possible for disabled people to play LOL as equals.
+This AIO will exist and will be evolved until the day when the company developing the game creates the necessary features for disabled people to play as equals.

+Hugs to all my brothers from all over the world who have special needs.

-Details
+# Details
 --------------------------------------------------------------------------------------
-Brand
+# Brand

 Combo's